 - Contact the model.
 You need to develop a great relationship – trusting.
 Talk more and suggest which positions are better to be.

-The main guideline is that they should be natural.
+The primary guideline is that they should be natural.
 The back must be kept straight, making sure that the shoulders are deployed.
 Don’t slouch.
-The second task is to see if there are any “hidden” or “cut off” body parts.
+The second task is to see any “hidden” or “cut off” body parts.

 There are several options in the image: